 How to model positive relating and communicating

-Below are some ways that you can model positive behaviours for your child:
+Here are some ways that you can model positive behaviours for your teenager:

 - Show respect and caring for others, even people you don’t like or disagree with.
-You should ask family members to do the same, and make an effort to be respectful and caring inside the family home, out with friends, shopping – any place you interact with others.
+You should ask family members to do the same, and make an effort to be respectful and caring inside the family home, when with friends or out shopping – any place you interact with others.

 - Express anger or negative emotions in constructive ways.
 For example, if you’re angry, make an effort to say something like ‘I feel really angry at the moment.
 Can we talk later when I’ve calmed myself down?'